mabel-dev/opteryx.dev/docs/sql-reference/introduction.md

          ON $satellites.planetId = $planets.id;
 ~~~

-The Opteryx planner currently uses a different execution strategy for these two similar queries, the explicit `INNER JOIN` style generally executes faster.
+The planner currently uses a different execution strategy for these two similar queries, the explicit `INNER JOIN` style generally executes faster.

 Now we will figure out how we can get the Mercury and Venus records back in.
 What we want the query to do is to scan the _$planets_ relation and for each row to find the matching _$satellites_ row(s).
 If no matching row is found we want some “empty values” to be substituted for the _$satellites_ relations columns.
 This kind of query is called an outer join.
 (The joins we have seen so far are inner joins and cross joins.)
 The command looks like this: